 👩🏼🌾 Ingredients

 - Firm tofu is the preferred choice for this recipe, but extra-firm tofu works too.
-Press the tofu for 10 minutes beforehand for best results.
+Press the tofu for 10 minutes beforehand for the best results.
 Otherwise, it will take longer to brown in the skillet.

 - Nutritional yeast is essential for a realistic tofu scramble that tastes like an egg!
 It helps replicate that eggy and cheesy umami flavor.

 - Kala namak (Indian black salt) gives the tofu an egg-like flavor, similar to the yolk of a hard-boiled egg.
 While you can skip this ingredient, I highly recommend getting your hands on some for making this recipe.
-It is a game changer.
+It is a game-changer.

-- Nondairy milk: use unsweetened oat, soy, almond, or cashew milk.
+- Nondairy milk: Use unsweetened oat, soy, almond, or cashew milk.

 - For the breakfast burrito: add kale/spinach, vegan cheese, and avocado as desired.